Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Vaněk is mentioned 148 times in The Good Soldier Švejk.

-Vaněk is the accounting sergeant at the staff of 11.
+is the accounting sergeant at the staff of 11.
 Kompanie in Királyhida, in civilian life a chemist from Kralupy.
-He is depicted as a rather cynical reserve officer, looking after himself first and foremost.
-Moreover, he enjoys a tipple or two.
-His wife runs the shop when he away and later in the novel he sends here instructions.
+He is depicted as a rather cynical reserve officer, looking after himself first and foremost, and prone to indulging in alcohol.
+His wife runs the shop when he's away and later in the plot he sends here instructions.

 Vaněk is first mentioned in [II.4] when Oberst Schröder gives him the task to find a new servant for Oberleutnant Lukáš after Švejk's promotion to company messenger.
 Vaněk's first words in the novel are uttered after receiving the news about the change of roles: "May God help us all!".
 In the next chapter he meets Švejk for the first time and in the rest The Good Soldier Švejk he features regularly.